-We have compiled a list of answers to frequently asked questions–if you have further questions after reviewing the list below, please contact the NBCC at email@example.com
+Below, we’ve compiled a list of answers to frequently asked questions.
+If you have further questions after reviewing the list below, please contact us at email@example.com.

 How does the NBCC decide which books win the awards?